 So who are the 2,000 true fans for apartment syndicators?
 Well, for example, obviously your “fans” are gonna be the passive investors who are investing in your deals primarily.
 For Joe, his target audience is, again, defined very specifically, and it is people that are between the age of 35 and 65 years old, that are male, living in or near a large city, and are employed as a business owner, executive, doctor, dentist, engineer, or a real estate investor who is interested in being a passive investor, and they are accredited.

-But initially, his target audience was, again, undefined, but when his thinks about it, it was advertising professionals, because at this point he had not done a deal yet, and for syndicators that have not done a deal yet, the majority of their investors will come from family, friends and colleagues.
+But, initially, his target audience was, again, undefined, but when he thinks about it, it was advertising professionals, because at this point he had not done a deal yet, and for syndicators that have not done a deal yet, the majority of their investors will come from family, friends, and colleagues.
 For Joe, since he had worked in the advertising industry for many years, those were the types of people he was focusing on in the beginning.

 Now, Joe also has a secondary target audience, who are aspiring apartment syndicators, hence the Syndication School.
 This is targeted towards people who want to become apartment syndicators, to help them out along the process.
 65% of our content is directed towards that primary audience of passive investors, and 35% of the content is targeted towards the secondary target.

 Identify Your 2,000 True Fans to Really Experience the Benefits of Branding